 Follow the Service Recommendations

-This is important no matter how many miles have driven on your motorcycle.
+This is important no matter how many miles you have driven on your motorcycle.
 Inspect and replace the primary chains regularly, service the brakes, and check valve adjustments.
-It’s important to follow the recommendations in the service manual for maintaining your high-mileage bike.
+It’s essential to follow the recommendations in the service manual for maintaining your high-mileage bike.
 This will help keep your motorbike running smoothly.